 The Humane Society of Greater Dayton is the only animal welfare group in Montgomery County, Ohio that employs active, state-trained humane agents under ORC 1717.06 to enforce state animal cruelty laws (ORC 959).
 Their primary role is to ensure the safe and caring treatment of all animals; but we cannot do it alone.
 It is through the help of concerned citizens that we learn of dangerous situations and can work to change them.

 We investigate all signs of cruelty, neglect, and abuse to all types of animals.
-This includes responding to calls regarding sick or injured stray animals and wildlife.
+This includes responding to calls regarding sick or injured animals.

 What constitutes neglect or abuse?
 This can vary greatly, depending on the person asked; however, failure to provide adequate food, water or shelter is neglect.
 The use of physical force sufficient to cause injury to an animal is abuse.
 And neglect or abuse constitutes cruelty to animals, which is illegal in Ohio.